Metadata and Reports

 It's possible to export metadata reports in all these formats from the Project Browser and they can used as examples for 3rd party development.

 YoYotta will warn in the log if any files listed in the checksum files are missing.
-The checksum values will also be used during file verification.
+During the copy YoYotta will calculate new checksum values for every file and compare against the parsed checksums.

 If the source was previously copied and verified using YoYotta, then the file checksums will be automatically added without needing any MD5 or MHL files.